mabl/pyInstruments/readme.md

 # All defined attributes and commands can be accessed directly
 # over the 'bus' attribute.
-# Access to these properties always involes a command being sent
+# Access to these properties always involves a command being sent
 # to the device - so take care.

 # Let's first read some property like the device ID